Genevan Institute for Reformed Studies

 Our word “angel” comes directly from the Greek word used here “angelos” (αγγελος).
 It is the ordinary word for “messenger”, someone sent to deliver a message.

-In Luke 7:24 the word “angelos” (αγγελος) was used in the plural to describe the messengers sent to Jesus from John the baptist.
-That same word was use at that time for messengers who brought orders to the front lines in battles.
+In Luke 7:24 the word “angelos” (αγγελος) was used in the plural to describe the messengers sent to Jesus by John the baptist.
+That same word was use at that time for military messengers who brought orders to the front lines in battles.
 When Jezebel sent a messenger to Elijah in 1 Kings 19:2 the Hebrew word “malac” (מלאך) was used, the word for “messenger” in Hebrew, which is the word also commonly used for “heavenly angels” sent from God in the Old Testament.
 When the Bible is talking about non-human spirit messengers, the context or other comments let us know what kind of “messenger” is meant.

 If the angel appeared to the shepherds as just a man, why were they frightened?
 The sudden appearing of a man might startle them for a moment.
 But the main thing that made them uneasy was the overwhelming glory of the Lord around them.
 God opened their eyes to see his ever-present glory which since man’s fall is suppressed by the fallen soul.